hyperledger/besu-docs/docs/Concepts/Node-Keys.md

 !!! tip

-    If deploying Besu using Kubernetes in private permissioned networks, use the `--Xdns-enabled` and `--Xdns-update-enabled` options to ensures that Besu can connect to a container after restarting even if the IP address of the container changes.
+    If deploying Besu using Kubernetes in private permissioned networks, use the `--Xdns-enabled` and `--Xdns-update-enabled` options to ensure that Besu can connect to a container after restarting even if the IP address of the container changes.

     Use the [`--Xhelp`](../Reference/CLI/CLI-Syntax.md#xhelp) command line option to view experimental options and their